Leng chi tu

-Leng chi tu (冷吃兔 (lěng chī tù, cold eaten rabbit)) is a traditional Chinese dish made of spicy (mala) marinated rabbit meat that is typically eaten cold.
-Its name literally translates to "cold eat rabbit."
+Leng chi tu (冷吃兔 (lěng chī tù, cold eaten rabbit)) is a traditional Chinese dish made of spicy (mala) marinated rabbit meat that is consumed chilled.
+Its name means "rabbit eaten cold".
 Leng chi tu is enjoyed in various regions of China, particularly in Sichuan and Guizhou provinces.

 It is particularly notable in Zigong.

-Taste

-The taste and texture of leng chi tu is spicy and chewy.

 Preparation

 The preparation of this dish involves soaking the rabbit meat in a marinade of ginger, garlic, Sichuan peppercorn, and chili oil for several hours.
 The marinated meat is then boiled and chilled, and served with a variety of dipping sauces.